ChaorongC/MESA/README.md

 ## Example
 Check the Jupyter notebook `demo.ipynb`.

-We demonstrate in `demo.nb` how **MESA** performs analysis on different types of features and combines them into a multimodal cancer detection model.
+We demonstrate in `demo.ipynb` how **MESA** performs analysis on different types of features and combines them into a multimodal cancer detection model.

 #### Parameters
 ```shell